 An attorney, Michael graduated from Ohio State’s Moritz College of Law in 2012 as Executive Editor of the Ohio State Law Journal.
 After practicing healthcare law at a regional law firm in Columbus for three years, Michael worked as a policy analyst at an area nonprofit and in voter protection during the 2016 presidential campaign.

 Michael holds a B.A. from Duke University and a Master’s in Education Policy from Ohio State.
-He lives in Columbus with his wife, Lori, who leads the Healthcare for the Homeless Program at PrimaryOne.
+He lives in Columbus with his wife, Lori, who serves as Clinical Director of the YMCA of Central Ohio’s Rapid Rehousing Program.